 There are plenty of products for you to choose from when it comes to finding an aquatic plant fertilizer that’s safe for living fish.
 In general, you just need to check the packaging.
 It should say somewhere on the package that it’s safe for tanks with living fish inside.
-If it says that, you should be good to go!
+If it means that you should be good to go!

-Now that you know everything there is to know about keeping your aquatic plants healthy while keeping your fish safe, let’s quickly review what it will take for your aquatic plant life to flourish!
+Now that you know everything you know about keeping your aquatic plants healthy while keeping your fish safe, let’s quickly review what it will take for your marine plant life to flourish!
 Just as plants above ground need multiple things to grow and thrive, so do your aquatic plants.

 Here’s what aquatic plants need to be healthy:

-- Light: Every plant needs light in order to flourish.
-Light provides the means by which plants can photosynthesize and continue growing.
-Some plants will only need a bit of light while others may require a dedicated specialized lighting system in order to thrive.
+- Light: Every plant needs light to flourish.
+Light provides how plants can photosynthesize and continue growing.
+Some plants will only need a bit of light, while others may require a dedicated specialized lighting system to thrive.
 These are things you’ll need to consider when setting up your tank.
-Still, blasting your tank with expensive LEDs is only going to lead to wasted effort if you don’t consider the other parts of the equation.
+Still, blasting your tank with expensive LEDs will only lead to wasted effort if you don’t find the other parts of the equation.

 - Co2: The second thing your plants need to thrive in your tank is Co2.
-This is an essential nutrient and, without it, your plants won’t be able to do anything with the light you provide to them.
-Instead, a lack of Co2 means algae growth is going to take over within your tank, and that can lead to a massive bloom.
-While Co2 is naturally produced within a tank, the small amount that’s produced just won’t do it for many advanced aquatic plants.
+This is an essential nutrient, and without it, your plants won’t be able to do anything with the light you provide.
+Instead, a lack of Co2 means algae growth is going to take over within your tank, which can lead to a massive boom.
+While Co2 is naturally produced within a tank, the small amount that’s created just won’t do it for many advanced aquatic plants.
 That means you need to set up a supplementary system to provide enough Co2 for these plants.

 - Fertilizer: When you combine a good light source with the right amount of Co2, you’ll notice that plant life begins to grow quickly, but only if you’re providing the third thing they need: fertilizer!
 We’ve already discussed fertilizer in-depth in the previous sections, so don’t underestimate its importance.
 Without the right nutrients, no amount of light or Co2 will keep your plants alive.
 They need all three things to survive and thrive.

 Sound tough?
 The reality is that keeping a healthy tank truly isn’t that difficult if you have these three things aligned.
 The trick is in the initial planning and setup of your tank.
-At the end of the day, if you do the necessary research, you’ll know exactly what your plants need to thrive alongside any fish you’re keeping in your tank.
+If you do the necessary research at the end of the day, you’ll know what your plants need to thrive alongside any fish you’re keeping in your tank.

 Keep a Healthy Tank

-Keeping fish truly is a rewarding experience and you’ll find it to be buckets of fun, whether you’re keeping fresh water, salt water, or a number of different tanks.
+Keeping fish truly is a rewarding experience, and you’ll find it to be buckets of fun, whether you’re maintaining freshwater, saltwater, or several different tanks.